tandrieuxx/booking-test/README.md

 - Users can book a resource and view the list of their bookings
 - Users can edit a booking before it starts
 - Users can cancel a booking before it ends
+- Users can choose between French and English at sign up
+- Users can choose their timezone at sign up
 - Admin can manage resources (view, create, edit, remove)
 - Admin can view all bookings with dates and times converted to their timezone
 - Admin can edit and delete all bookings